helium/HIP/xxxx-move-consensus-off-miners.md

 # Motivation
 [motivation]: #motivation

-Why are we doing this?
-What use cases does it support?
-What problems does it solve?
-What is the expected outcome?

 In its current state, consensus takes place onboard miners, or in the cloud in the case of "light gateways" with cloud-based miners.
 This HIP proposes moving away from the former and toward the latter as a standard, by moving consensus away from miners and onto dedicated cloud-based or otherwise privately operated server farms.
 By separating the concerns of miners (involved in tandem with gateways/packet forwarders) and consensus group, the two can be better optimized to perform their respective duties.

 Presently, there is a compromise of optimization, as hardware and software needs are at odds with one another; the most optimized approach for gateways/miners (coverage providers) and consensus group (security / data integrity providers) are distinct and different.
 Considerations for each are as follows: